dojo/widgets/src/label/README.md

 ## Features

-- Provides an API to add an accessible label before or after the form control
+- Provides an API to add an accessible label before (default) or after the form control
 - The label may be visually hidden while remaining accessible to screen readers
 - `properties.label` may take an options object or a string
 - All form controls in `@dojo/widgets` make use of the label and share the same `properties.label` API